Smooth your abdominal profile

 A tummy tuck is not a suitable method for weight loss.
 Women planning future pregnancies or individuals wanting to lose a significant amount of weight may be advised to postpone their surgery.

 Recovery can take from two to six weeks.
-During this time, you will be required to wear an abdominal binder; initially, you will not be able to stand fully upright until internal heeling progresses.
+During this time, you will be required to wear an abdominal binder; initially, you will not be able to stand fully upright until internal healing progresses.
 Although results are considered permanent, significant weight fluctuations can diminish long-term results.
+You can expect moderate discomfort and tightness in your abdominal area, which should gradually improve over about one week.
+If your job keeps you sedentary, you may plan on returning to work in 10-14 days, with the understanding that you ay still have discomfort with motion.
+Swelling usually subsides after three weeks, but can occasionally persist longer.